urdh/bsc-thesis/README.md

 ## Compiling the thesis

 This thesis should compile on most TeX distributions.
-There's a Makefile, so you could just do `make pdf` in the main directory to compile the entire thesis.
+The easiest way to compile it is to use latexmk, i.e. do `latexmk -pdf -shell-escape rapport_MVEX01-11-05.tex` in the main directory to compile the entire thesis.

 ## Licensing